 Contact a Toronto Construction Defect Lawyer to Discuss Your Case

-At Cotney Construction Law, we understand the intricacies of construction defect law, the high cost of litigation, and the impact allegations of construction defects can have on the reputations of contractors.
+At Cotney Attorneys & Consultants, we understand the intricacies of construction defect law, the high cost of litigation, and the impact allegations of construction defects can have on the reputations of contractors.
 Many claims are further complicated by the fact that they are not discovered until years after the project is completed.
 While anyone can be held liable for project damages, contractors and subcontractors are targeted more frequently, which is why you need to seek the skilled legal counsel of a Toronto construction defect lawyer.

 Construction defect claims occur in all types of structures, including commercial and industrial buildings, and are often brought forth by the property owner.
 In most circumstances, the patent or latent defect either devalues the property, puts the owner at risk, or both.
 Some of the most common construction defects include:

 - Improperly installed electrical or plumbing systems

 - Drywall issues

 - Heating and cooling imbalance

 - Mould intrusion